National Stadium, Singapore: Design

 The interior of the stadium in 2025.

-The stadium features a 75,000 m2, 83 m-tall steel dome with a retractable roof, which was stated to be the largest dome structure in the world.
-Due to Singapore's tropical climate, the stadium's roof is designed to reflect sunlight in order to insulate its interior, while natural airflow is used to cool spectator areas with less energy usage than a venue of comparable size.
+The stadium features a 75,000 m2, 83 m-tall steel dome with a retractable roof, which was described as the largest dome structure in the world.
+Because of Singapore's tropical climate, the roof is designed to reflect sunlight and insulate the interior, while natural airflow cools spectator areas with less energy than a venue of comparable size.

-The stadium has configurations for football, rugby, athletics, and cricket.
+The stadium can be configured for football, rugby, athletics and cricket.
 In its football and rugby configuration, the lowest tier of seating can be moved closer to the pitch, covering the running track.
-It takes approximately 48 hours to reconfigure seating arrangements to suit an upcoming event.
+It takes approximately 48 hours to reconfigure the seating for an event.

+The retractable roof incorporates an LED lighting system that can function as a large screen visible from inside and outside the stadium.

+Architecture and climate response

+The stadium was designed by Arup, DP Architects and AECOM as part of the wider 35-hectare Sports Hub masterplan.
+DP Architects described the project as a sports-driven urban precinct intended to remain active even when major events are not being held, combining elite sport with daily public use and waterfront activity.
+The stadium's roof and surrounding promenade provide shade and rain protection, while adjacent retail and community spaces link it to the other venues in the precinct.

+A key engineering feature is the stadium's use of targeted spectator cooling rather than conventional whole-volume air-conditioning.
+Cool air is supplied to seating areas, creating localised comfort pockets around spectators and reducing energy use compared with overhead cooling systems for a venue of similar scale.

 Playing surface

-The stadium initially used Desso GrassMaster—which consists of natural grass interwoven with synthetic fibres—as its playing surface.
-After experiencing issues with the pitch's quality (which culminated in the New Zealand All Blacks cancelling a rugby match at the stadium during a November 2014 tour due to safety concerns), in May 2015 the GrassMaster surface was replaced by Eclipse Stabilised Turf—a similar hybrid surface produced by Australian company HG Turf.
+The stadium initially used Desso GrassMaster, which consists of natural grass interwoven with synthetic fibres, as its playing surface.
+After problems with the pitch's quality culminated in the New Zealand All Blacks cancelling a rugby match at the stadium during a November 2014 tour because of safety concerns, in May 2015 the GrassMaster surface was replaced by Eclipse Stabilised Turf—a similar hybrid surface produced by Australian company HG Turf.

-Singapore Sports Hub CEO Oon Jin Teik stated that the stadium's unique microclimate had posed additional challenges in maintaining the GrassMaster pitch.
+Singapore Sports Hub CEO Oon Jin Teik stated that the stadium's unique microclimate had created additional challenges in maintaining the GrassMaster pitch.

 Transport

 Mass rapid transit

 The stadium is located above the underground Stadium MRT station on the Circle Line.
 Trains arrive every five to six minutes during off-peak hours, and two to three minutes during peak hours and event days.
-Other MRT stations nearby are Kallang MRT station on the East–West Line which can be accessed using a sheltered walkway and Tanjong Rhu MRT station on the Thomson–East Coast Line across the Tanjong Rhu Footbridge.
+Other nearby MRT stations are Kallang MRT station on the East–West Line, accessible by a sheltered walkway, and Tanjong Rhu MRT station on the Thomson–East Coast Line, across the Tanjong Rhu Footbridge.

 Buses and taxis

 Bus stops are located around the Sports Hub complex along Stadium Walk, Stadium Boulevard and Nicoll Highway, with buses serving nearby districts and the city.
-Taxi stands are also conveniently available near the National Stadium, Singapore Indoor Stadium and Leisure Park Kallang.
+Taxi stands are also available near the National Stadium, Singapore Indoor Stadium and Leisure Park Kallang.